 - If you need to make a purchase with Apple or Amazon, consider shopping through Ultimate Rewards to use your available points.

 Chase Ultimate Rewards is a user-friendly point redemption platform that offers plenty of flexibility for Chase cardholders.
 When it comes to booking travel, there are plenty of options and competitive rates.
 Plus, point boosts allow Sapphire and Ink Business Preferred cardholders to stretch their points a long way.
-By keeping an eye out for special deals on gift cards and online purchases, Ultimate Rewards cardholders can get great value out of the platform.
+Ultimate Rewards cardholders can get great value out of the platform by keeping an eye out for special deals on gift cards and online purchases.